Survey reveals Aussie start-ups’ favoured cloud tools stack

 A survey has revealed the cloud technology stack favoured by Australian start-ups.

-Three quarters of the 208 start-ups questioned said they “couldn’t exist” without the cloud-based tools they used, with 75 per cent saying it was easier and 67 per cent admitting it was cheaper to launch a company in Australia compared to just five years ago.
+Three quarters of the 208 start-ups questioned said they “couldn’t exist” without the cloud-based tools they used.

-The research, led by Stripe and a cohort of accelerators and hubs, questioned local start-ups about the SaaS tools they used and the impacts on their businesses.
+The research, led by Stripe and a cohort of accelerators and hubs, questioned local start-ups about the SaaS tools they used and the impacts they had on their businesses.

 More than 150 tools were cited by the businesses, with the most favoured developed in the past six years – indicating a trend of start-ups building for other start-ups, the researchers said.